brodiemonohan/MLB-in-Seattle/README.md

 This is the file I wrote the final report in using LaTeX.
 Running it generates the .pdf and auxiliary files.

+### main.pdf

+This is the generated .pdf file from the main.tex file.

 ### ref.bib

 This is the references file I used for the academic papers I cite.
 Needed for main.tex to run.